-Several studies have shown that people who exercise little or no, are more vulnerable to cancer, than people who exercising everyday.
+Several studies have shown that people who exercise little or no, are more vulnerable to cancer, than people who exercise every day.
 Among all the factors of everyday life, the absence of physical exercise considered a key factor.
 One possible explanation is that lack of exercise can increase certain levels of amounts such as insulin, and insulin-like factors.
 These are thought to stimulate abnormal cell growth in the large intestine.
 Another theory is that the more exercise, the slower the content passes into the large intestine.
-Thus, you increase the time of exposure of cells to possible faecal carcinogens.
+Thus, you increase the time of exposure of cells to possible fecal carcinogens.

 - For men, the high body mass index associated with an increased incidence of cancer.